Who is the Greatest Supervillain in Cinema History According to Data?

 How does it all end for supervillains?

 You might be expecting that it always ends badly for supervillains.
 The good guys always prevail in the end, right?
 But does this hold true?
 And is there a relationship between motivation and how things end up for our supervillains?
-Let's take a look at the data with the help of a sankey diagram.
+Let's take a look at the data with the help of a Sankey diagram.

 It's true, most of our villains did end up rather deceased, but it's perhaps not as big a disparity as you might think.
 However, don't confuse alive with a happy ending, some of those poor buggers clinging to life may as well be dead.
 But were there any particular motivations that led to a particular result?
 Well, if you're the jealous or obsessive type, you may want to look away now.
-It seems like jealousy and obsession only leads to particularly nasty outcomes like death or exile.
+It seems like jealousy and obsession only lead to particularly nasty outcomes like death or exile.
 The same goes for revenge, so if the movies teach us anything, it might be to turn the other cheek when we feel wronged.
 However, if you are motivated by a desire to cause chaos and advance anarchy, your prospects look okay.

 So it seems like the Greatest Supervillain of all Time (the GOAT Supervillain, if you like) is pretty undecided.
 If you picked Darth Vader, you can feel pretty confident in your choice.
 If you picked anyone else, I look forward to you arguing your case with me!
 See you around the Dark Side.